gatsbyjs/gatsby/docs/blog/100days/apps/index.md

 https://www.youtube.com/watch?v=zeVC-gD3u7M

 For example, if your project needs private routes, or sections of the site that only authenticated users can view, Gatsby can enable that with just a plugin, or by creating a few components from scratch.
-In the following resources we invite you to try both paths, and experiment powerful third party authentication services.
+In the following resources we invite you to try both paths, and experiment with powerful third-party authentication services.

 ### Gatsby for Apps Resources

 #### Overview & Examples

-Get familiar with how [Gatsby works for apps](/docs/adding-app-and-website-functionality/).
+First, get familiar with how [Gatsby works for apps](/docs/adding-app-and-website-functionality/).

-[Watch this helpful livestream](/blog/2019-03-21-add-auth0-to-gatsby-livestream/) that covers adding Auth0 to your site.
+Then [watch this helpful livestream](/blog/2019-03-21-add-auth0-to-gatsby-livestream/) that covers adding an authentication service called Auth0 to your site.

-Play with live examples of these features by signing in to the [Gatsby Swag Store](https://store.gatsbyjs.org/), and [Gatsby Cloud](https://gatsbyjs.com/cloud)
+Lastly, play with live examples of these features by signing in to the [Gatsby Swag Store](https://store.gatsbyjs.org/), and [Gatsby Cloud](https://gatsbyjs.com/cloud)

 #### The Plugin Path